RodrigoCastroS/my-reads-book-app/README.md

 To get started developing right away:

 - install all project dependencies with `npm install`
-- start the development server with `npm start`
+- start the development server with `npm start`.
+You can start the server with `yarn start` as well if you have yarn installed.

 ## What You're Getting